-- 1. Completed college application. - 2.
-Notarized high school and/or post-secondary transcript translated to English with a key to the grading system.
+1. Completed college application.

+- Notarized high school and/or post-secondary transcript translated to English with a key to the grading system.
 Upon request, the college will mail a list of approved private companies that provide transcript translation and required notarization. - 3.
-Financial documentation including a statement of financial support for the cost of full attendance, estimated at six semesters, and a financial statement from a bank, both translated into English. - 4.
-Proof of medical insurance coverage.
+Applicants are required to submit a \$100 non-refundable International Admissions fee, a \$100 deposit and financial documentation including a statement of financial support for the cost of full attendance, estimated at six semesters, and a financial statement from a bank, both translated into English.